harrymchugh/pinns/containers/README.md

 docker pull harrymchugh/cfdpinn
 ```

-With the container availabe on your system you can now run scripts to reproduce the OpenFOAM simulations and nerual network training.
+With the container available on your system you can now run scripts to reproduce the OpenFOAM simulations and neural network training.

 ## Apptainer

-Running docker on multi-tenant environments is usually problematic.
+Running docker containers on multi-tenant environments is usually problematic.

 Apptainer is a similar container based solution better suited to multi-tenant systems such as ARCHER2 and Cirrus.

 Apptainer (or singularity as it was previously known) can be installed via Spack if it is not already available via system wide install.

-Once apptainer is installed you can simply pull the CFDPINN docker container from Docker Hub using apptainer.
+Once Apptainer is installed you can simply pull the CFDPINN docker container from Docker Hub using Apptainer.

-During this process apptainer will conver the Docker image into an apptainer SIF file format.
+During this process Apptainer will convert the Docker image into an Apptainer SIF file format.

 ```
 apptainer pull docker://harrymchugh/cfdpinn:latest